DarkBurningFlame/SuperNova/README.md

-MCGalaxy is a fully featured and customisable **ClassiCube Server Software** based on MCForge/MCLawl.
+SuperNova is a fully featured and customisable **ClassiCube Server Software** based on MCGalaxy, which is based onMCForge/MCLawl.

 **Setup**
 -----------------